drbakerusa/Game-Manager/README.md

 The first option on the game menu toggles between *Launch Game* and *Add Game Launch* depending on whether an [executable path](#managing-executable-paths) is set.
 When an executable path is set, choosing this option with, unsurprisingly, launch the game.

-**Note, games, especially Ren'py games, can take a few moments to launch, but you should be used to that by now**.
+>**Note:** Games, especially Ren'py games, can take a few moments to launch, but you should be used to that by now.

 When the executable path is not set, this option will add a game launch, incrementing the counter and setting the last played time to *now*, but the game won't automatically launch.

-The details screen displays how many times a game has been launch and when the last launch occurred.
+The details screen displays how many times a game has been launched and when the last launch occurred.
 Additionally, these statistics can be cleared by choosing the *Clear Play Statistics (7)* option.
 These statistics are used as sort options for some of the [library views](#library-views).

 ### Comments